 It is also a problem when medical schools teach nutrition principles and concepts that are not supported by science.
 This is what the students are likely to use to counsel their patients later on.

 So not everyone gets to ignore the guidelines.

 A grass-roots movement can be incredibly powerful, but change ultimately must come from the top.
 We must ask our schools to reduce sugar, and our hospitals to remove sugar-sweetened beverages and serve more whole, nutritious food.
 We expect unbiased dietary advice from our diabetes and obesity organizations, but we must challenge why they receive financial support from food companies that create products implicated in causing these diseases.
 Finally, we must help our healthcare colleagues learn the power of eating real, whole food with respect to disease prevention and reversal.

 The next decade will be very exciting in the world of nutritional science and dietary recommendations, but we cannot wait for policy makers to figure this out.
 We must act now, and demand that our dietary guidelines be based on sound evidence.

 Dr. Èvelyne Bourdua-Roy and coauthors: Dr. Barbra Allen Bradshaw, Anatomical Pathologist (Abbotsford, BC), and Dr. Carol Loffelmann, Anesthesiologist (Toronto, ON).

-You can find the public petition as well as our letters to Health Canada on our website at www.changethefoodguide.ca.
+Note: Although the petition is now closed, you can read more about our work on our website at www.changethefoodguide.ca.
 If you are a Canadian health provider and wish to become involved in our community to collaborate, contact us through the above website.